The weather

 Wednesday: Less extreme heat in Ponent

-Minimum temperatures will see little change, with tropical temperatures again in some coastal and southern parts of the country.
-Maximum temperatures will drop in the western half and the Valencian Community, with less extreme heat in the West.
-However, most highs will range between 27 and 33°C, and in the Pla de Lleida region between 35 and 37°C. The central coast will even see a few degrees higher.
-Very warm and atypical weather for the season, and very muggy conditions on the coast.
+Minimum temperatures have risen slightly, with tropical temperatures again in coastal areas and the south of the country.
+In parts of the Ebro Delta, the minimum temperature did not drop below 24.5°C due to the presence of low clouds during the early morning.
+Maximum temperatures will drop in the western half of the country and in the Valencian Community, with less extreme heat in the West.
+However, most maximum temperatures will range between 27 and 33°C, and in the Pla de Lleida region between 35 and 37°C. Temperatures will even rise by a few degrees on the central coast.
+Very warm and atypical for the time of year, and very muggy on the coast.

 Forecast map for this Wednesday afternoon.

 All with sunshine and generally calm skies.
-In the afternoon, clouds will gather in mountainous areas, but in Catalonia, they will not rain, but inland and along the pre-coastal areas of Valencia, they will cause irregular showers and thunderstorms.
+In the afternoon, clouds will gather in mountainous areas, but in Catalonia they will not rain, but inland and along the coastal foothills of the Valencian Community, they will cause irregular showers and thunderstorms.
 Some showers may even reach the Alicante coast.

 Very hot in the coming days